isBatak/tailwind-to-chakra-ui-converter/README.md

-# Welcome to Chakra UI!
+# Tailwind to ChakraUI converter

-This Chakra UI template is set up with TypeScript and Next JS.
+UI tool for converting Tailwind to ChakraUI components.